shaefner-usgs/easy-web-forms/README.md

 * **file**

   If the 'path' option is set, the file will be uploaded to the given path and renamed using a timestamp and the original file extension (to ensure all uploaded files have a unique name).
-The new filename is stored in the database.
+This new filename is stored in the database.
 If the user selects an image, a preview will be rendered inline next to the form control.
 The default 'description' option is set to '.jpg or .png'.
 The default 'message' option is set to 'Please choose a file'.
 Set the 'accept' option to allow file types other than .jpg and .png.

   If necessary, you can further process uploaded files in the calling PHP script **after** rendering the form: